Happy Facts at school

 School resources, events and activities

-Once your class has discovered their favourite facts, share it with us!
+Once your class has discovered their favourite facts, send them in!
 We’re collecting facts from children right across the city, to be collated and published as an anthology later this year.

 You can either: